That might sound odd to say that but Beijing is not one of my favorite cities to travel to.

 Red Brick Art Museum is located on the outskirts of Beijing city yet it gained fame and popularity with its unique architecture and garden.
 Not to mention it is very Instagram friendly 🙂

-Beautifully sculptured Chinese garden, the juxtaposition of concrete, brick, and trees frame a good picture, and it’s a good test to your photo-taking skills.
+Beautifully sculptured Chinese garden, the juxtaposition of concrete, brick, and trees frame a good picture, and it’s a good test of your photo-taking skills.
 Explore different angles, play with colors, and work with the environment to see how they best compliment your outfit and pose.
 The museum features two sprawling exhibition halls and numerous smaller spaces; apart from a few impressive permanent art pieces supported by up-and-coming Chinese and international contemporary artist, they host temporary themed art exhibitions in various forms and formats from paintings, photography, installation art, film screenings, to regular live performances.

 The museum has a cafe and a restaurant in the garden that makes it possible for visitors to chill out and unwind for a day.